-- You should rest quietly for the first 24 hours. - Regular walks around the ward are encouraged to prevent clots in the legs; start with short trips, progressing to longer trips around the hospital. - The post operative period can be an emotional time, feeling teary is normal and will pass. - Avoid lifting (anything over 500g), pushing, pulling, reaching or straining of your arms for at least 6 weeks (this includes house work, lifting children, groceries etc).
+- You should rest quietly for the first 48 hours. - Regular walks around the ward are encouraged to prevent clots in the legs; start with short trips, progressing to longer trips around the hospital. - The post operative period can be an emotional time, feeling teary is normal and will pass. - Avoid lifting (anything over 500g), pushing, pulling, reaching or straining for at least 6 weeks (this includes house work, lifting children, groceries etc).
 Do not do activities requiring any force or repetitive motion of your upper limbs.
-'Overdoing' things will result in an increase in swelling, fluid accumulation, wound separation and pain. - Be gentle when you start to lift your arms with slow controlled movements.
+'Overdoing' things will result in an increase in swelling, bleeding, wound separation and fluid accumulation. - Be gentle when you lift your arms above your head for the first two weeks.
 Often, quick movements of the arm can result in sharp, stabbing or pulling pain.
-Heavy and repetitive activities with your arms above the head are not recommended for the first 6 weeks. - No driving for two weeks.
+Heavy and repetitive activities with your arms above the head are NOT recommended for the first 6 weeks. - No driving for two weeks.
 After two weeks, you should be able to drive when you can turn and look over your shoulder comfortably - so that you can change lanes safely - Gentle walking is good exercise in the first 6 weeks.
 You may be able to start exercising at 25% of your normal level after 6 weeks, graduate your level progressively over the following 4 weeks.
-Make sure you wear a supportive bra (with no wires) during your exercises for the first 3 months. - Most patients with desk jobs can return to work after 4 weeks, but those with more manual jobs (especially repetitive or heavy arm movements) required a minimum of 6-8 weeks off work.
+Make sure you wear a supportive bra (with no wires) during your exercises for the first 3 months. - Most patients with desk jobs can return to work after 2-3 weeks, but those with more manual jobs (especially repetitive arm movements) need a minimum of 6-8 weeks off work.